MistyDaniels/web-dev-hw/project-3/readme.md

 ***

+The second font, Rozha seems to be working well.
+I can actually see a good difference in them.

+***
+I had a little trouble with linking the fonts.
+I decided to use a PT Sans style that I found on google fonts.
+I cant tell if its my eyes or if its just not working.
+I'll keep messing with it.
+Taking the color palette directly from the book worked out really well!
+The colors work super great together and it gives a good feel for the style.
+HERES A BIT OF GOOD ADVICE FOR PEOPLE THOUGH!
+If you experience frequent migraines like I do and use programs like f.lux or something similar that removes a bit of blue light and lowers the brightness of your screen.. do yourself a favor and turn it off when you're sampling colors!
+It makes so much difference and I felt silly for forgetting it was on.
+Also f.lux is an awesome program that you guys should try if you're staring at a screen often.. which I mean.. you are.
+ONWARD.
+I need to add a second font, I'm not sure what would work well but I do have a backup downloaded that I can try.
+***

+***

 I've selected a color palette based on the **book**.
 In photoshop I lifted colors directly from the *original* cover and from the movie poster.